amineNouabi/alx-system_engineering-devops/0x06-regular_expressions/README.md

 5. Not quite HBTN yet - Find a regular expression that always starts with `h` ends with `n` and can have any single character in between.

 6. Call me maybe - Find a regular expression that will match a 10 digit phone number.

+7. OMG WHY ARE YOU SHOUTING? - Find a regular expression that will match only capital letters.